-Who doesn’t find it annoying when the skin care products that are supposed to moisturize, rejuvenate, and exfoliate the skin instead causes some part of your skin to break out into a rash?
+Who doesn’t find it annoying when the skin care products that claim to moisturize, rejuvenate, and exfoliate the skin instead causes some part of your skin to break out into a rash?
 Contact dermatitis is one of the most common skin conditions.
-As an irritant dermatitis, these reactions are usually pretty mild and will sometimes go away completely once your skin has time to acclimate.
+As an irritant dermatitis, these reactions are usually pretty mild.
+Sometimes they will go away completely once your skin has time to acclimate.
 Allergic dermatitis may cause a stronger rash but still typically subsides after a few days.
 (Eczema, or atopic dermatitis, is another kind of skin rash that isn’t connected to coming into contact with foreign substances, but can nevertheless complicate and provide further irritation to the skin.)

 Currently, the best plan of action for severe contact dermatitis is to conduct skin allergy tests to determine what is causing the dermatitis and then avoiding those products and substances that are causing the skin rash.